 Use a primer coat suitable for the surface you are painting.
 Often, an unstable paint surface can make the paint bubble as you apply it.

 Tap the base of the paint can lightly before pouring out the paint.
 Five or 10 light taps on a solid floor or counter will bring some of the air to the top and out of the paint.
-Also, drop the can gently from a height of several inches.